Skip to content

 GLOBAL CORPORATES

-Our Current View: Relative credit beta has remained at the lower end of our risk spectrum as we continue to remain cautious given the current volatile macroeconomic backdrop and rich valuations.
-Credit fundamentals are mixed in the US and remain weak in Europe.
-Earnings have stabilized, leverage remains high and defaults are increasing, but still well contained.
-We think the full impact of tighter financial conditions is yet to be realized.
+Our Current View: Relative credit beta has remained at the lower end of our risk spectrum as we continue to remain cautious given the potential volatile macroeconomic backdrop and rich valuations.
+Credit fundamentals have shown improvement in the US, but continues to remain mixed in Europe.
+Earnings and leverage appear to have stabilized and defaults have recently trended downwards.
+We remain cognizant of the risks for wider spreads in the event of a possible growth scare.

-Global demand for yield has driven credit spreads tighter and the risk/return profile for credit is unattractive.
+Global demand for yield has driven credit spreads tighter and the risk/return profile for credit is unattractive, in our view.

-Our Anticipated Strategy: We are waiting for a better opportunity to increase credit risk with valuations unattractive at current levels, in our view.
+Our Anticipated Strategy: We are waiting for a better opportunity to increase credit risk with valuations unattractive at current levels.

-We are overweight communications and consumer non-cyclical on a combination of positive issuer specific stories and general defensive nature of the industries.
-While we have reduced credit beta in banking it still remains a top overweight given embedded safeguards of capital requirements mandated by regulators.
-Underweight consumer cyclicals (e.g. retailers and autos)
+Overweight communications and consumer non-cyclical on a combination of positive issuer specific stories and general defensive nature of the industries.
+Banking remains a top overweight given strong and stable fundamentals, but have moved higher in the capital structure of preferred banks in recent quarters.
+Underweight consumer cyclicals (e.g. retailers and autos).

 HIGH YEILD

-Our Current View: Our high yield allocation still remains low as we continue to be cautious on credit.
-While forward looking loss estimates are relatively subdued, the available risk premium is very thin.
-We think there is more stress to come from the lagged effects of the recent tightening cycle with lower quality, more interest sensitive companies the most vulnerable.
+Our Current View: While forward looking loss estimates are relatively subdued, our high yield allocation remains near historic lows given the limited risk premium available and relative value versus investment grade.
+We remain cautious of potential stress to come from the lagged effects of the recent tightening cycle with lower quality, more interest sensitive companies the most vulnerable.
 We remain patient and await a better buying opportunity ahead.

 Our Anticipated Strategy: We have minimal high yield corporate exposure across accounts.
 Where we do, investments are largely idiosyncratic, issuer specific potentialrising star” candidates.
 We are at or near all time lows in terms of utilization of our high yield risk budget.
 Note, high yield exposure includes Brazil and South Africa local rates positions.